anasmost/MMSBE_JAVA/readme.md

 5. **Option 2: Start after packaging**

-   - Build the application using `./mvnw clean package`.
+   - Build the application as a JAR using `./mvnw clean package`.

    - Start the application using `java -jar target/back_java-0.0.1-SNAPSHOT.jar`.

+   - Alternatively, package the application as a WAR by adding `-Dpackaging=war` to the Maven CLI and deploy the WAR to a web server.

 6. The application will start on port `3333` by default.
 You can change this by setting the `server.port` property in the `application.properties` file.